ikinsella/locaNMF/README.md

 # LocaNMF

-The recommended way to use LocaNMF is through prebuilt [Docker](https://www.docker.com/why-docker) container which contains both LocaNMF and all of its dependency.
-Follow this [guide](https://github.com/ikinsella/locaNMF/blob/container/README-docker.md) to use the prebuilt Docker container.
+The following describes how to install LocaNMF using conda.
+User can choose whether to enable GPU for acceleration.

-The following describes how to install this software from source.
+The alternative way to use LocaNMF is through prebuilt [Docker](https://www.docker.com/why-docker) image which contains both LocaNMF and all of its dependency.
+Follow this [guide](https://github.com/ikinsella/locaNMF/blob/container/README-docker.md) to use the prebuilt Docker image.

 ## Dependencies